 Coal Ash - Our Commitment to Getting it Right

 For well over 100 years, as America’s economy grew, it relied on coal to provide inexpensive, reliable energy.
-As we shift to cleaner, less carbon-intensive electric power generating technologies, we have closed or converted several coal power stations to clean burning natural gas.
+As we shift to cleaner, less carbon-intensive electric power generating technologies, we have closed 16 older coal generating units.

 As we now transition to cleaner energy sources of the future we will continue to be responsible for managing coal ash to ensure the communities we call home are safe and environmentally sound.